-Remote access techniques such as the RPC (Remote Procedure calls) methods were in common use before SOAP and REST came along.
+Remote access techniques such as the RPC (Remote Procedure calls) methods were in common use before SOAP and REST API came along.
 The various remote access techniques which were available are mentioned below.

-Secondly, when the client sent the request, it was up to the client to ensure that the request was wrapped or marshaled in a correct way so that the web service could understand the request sent.
-Another issue was if the client application was a java based application which had to work DCOM (Microsoft Technology) additional coding was required to ensure that applications built in other programming languages could work with DCOM based web services.
+- DCOM – This is the Distributed Component Object Model, which is a proprietary Microsoft technology for clients to access remote components.
+The biggest issue with this mechanism was it was up to the client application to free up resources when no longer required.Secondly, when the client sent the request, it was up to the client to ensure that the request was wrapped or marshaled in a correct way so that the web service could understand the request sent.
+Another issue was if the client application was a Java based application which had to work DCOM (Microsoft Technology) additional coding was required to ensure that applications built in other programming languages could work with DCOM based web services.

-Java RMI – Known as Java Remote Method Invocation, this was Java implementation on how remote objects could be called through remote procedure calls.
+- Java RMI – Known as Java Remote Method Invocation, this was Java implementation on how remote objects could be called through remote procedure calls.
 The biggest restriction of this technology was that Java RMI could only be run on a Java Virtual Machine.
 This meant that the calling application also has to be run on the Java framework in order to make use of Java RMI.

 The main differences between SOAP and these techniques are as follows